lorrainea/BDA-index/BDA-index_I/README.md

 <b>WORK-IN-PROGRESS</b>

-This index is currently much slower than BDA-index_II, especially when the number of occurrences is high.
+This index is currently considerably slower in practice than BDA-index_I, especially when the number of occurrences is high.
 We are in the process of re-implementing the 2D range reporting algorithm to make it more competitive to BDA-index_II.

 <b>License</b>